 - Abdominal pain

-The diagnosis can usually be made based on the history and physical examination.
+- The diagnosis can usually be made based on radiographs, history, and physical examination.

 - Initial treatment of GDV will include emergency treatment for shock with intravenous fluids, drug therapy, and decompression of the stomach.